 Simple Temporal Designations for Clinical Timelines

 Recreating the clinical timeline of events is a crucial step in outcomes research.
 For example, piecing together something like "For a given patient cohort, what were the outcomes of treatment X versus treatment Y?" means ascertaining medical and social history, diagnosis, complications, progressions, treatments, and when they all happened.
 Determining fine grain temporal relations (for example with Allen Calculus) is an extremely difficult task, even for people with extensive linguistic and/or medical knowledge.
 However, creating broad temporal bins for clinical events (e.g. remote past, recent past, present, and future) could potentially, not only be an easier task, but also capture the significant relations necessary to relate clinical events temporally and create a complete timeline of a patient’s clinical story.

-This is a paid, non-benefits eligible internship that starts June 23 and requires a minimum of 20 hours a week for a ten week period ending on Aug 29.
+This is a paid, non-benefits eligible internship for a ten week period starting Monday, July 20th.

 Attendance for the duration of the program is required.

 The 2015 online application will be open February 2nd - March 16th.

 Late or incomplete applications will not be processed.